 DKIM also solves a problem experienced with some email clients: If your sender field reads something like “[email protected] on behalf of [email protected],” DKIM implementation will correct it to appear that the email is coming from you, not Keap.

 You don’t necessarily have to understand all the details of DKIM to implement it.
 If you’re a Keap user, follow these directions to authenticate your domain within the app.

 5. Set up your SPF record

 Here’s the third and final acronym you need to know to keep your emails out of the spam folder: SPF, or Sender Policy Framework.

 Your SPF record is yet another way to show ESPs that your emails were really sent by you and not by an unauthorized spoofer.
 With SPF records, the sending domain tells the receiving domain which ESPs are allowed to send email on its behalf.

-Configuring your SPF record means authorizing your ESP (like Infusionsoft) to send email from your domain.
+Configuring your SPF record means authorizing your ESP (like Keap) to send email from your domain.
 The setup depends on your website hosting provider (like GoDaddy).
-If you’re an Infusionsoft by Keap customer, here are directions for configuring your SPF record.
+If you’re an Keap customer, here are directions for configuring your SPF record.